Competence to do a noise assessment

 A bit of both

-In this instance the noise elements of something like the NEBOSH Diploma are probably sufficient for that review-only process.
+For this internal review, the noise elements of something like the NEBOSH Diploma are probably also sufficient for that review-only process.